Hot off the press: Canadian researchers dissect media coverage of 2021 Western Heat Dome

 Enhanced communication through the media will ultimately bolster public resilience and preparedness in responding to heat-related challenges.

-At present (updated December 2023), three studies from this series have been published, while others are undergoing peer review:
+At present (updated September 2024), seven studies from this series have been published:

 Stay tuned for further updates as this valuable research becomes available to the public.